PhysicsOfMobility/ridepy/README.rst

 RidePy
 ======

 Simulates a dispatching algorithm serving exogenous transportation requests with a fleet of vehicles.
 Does not simulate the universe, unlike MATSim.
 Batteries are included.

+The extensive documentation is available at `ridepy.org <https://ridepy.org/>`__.
+This includes a high-level `overview <https://ridepy.org/overview>`__, as well as a `glossary <https://ridepy.org/glossary>`__ and a detailed `reference <https://ridepy.org/reference>`__.

-The documentation is available at `ridepy.org <https://ridepy.org/>`__, the source code is hosted on `GitHub <https://github.com/PhysicsOfMobility/ridepy>`__.
+The source code is hosted on `GitHub <https://github.com/PhysicsOfMobility/ridepy>`__.

 Instructions
 ------------